Colon AiQ Test – Early Colon Cancer Detection

 In the case of a positive test result, you should consult your doctor, as further investigation will be required.

-Colon AiQ is a reliable, non-invasive and approved solution for the detection of colon cancer.
+Colon AiQ is a non-invasive molecular blood-based analysis for the detection of specific methylation patterns associated with colorectal cancer.

 Please contact our Customer Service Team at +216 000 5494.